Efficient Graph Condensation via Gaussian Process: Introduction

 Graph condensation~\cite{jin2021graph, jin2022condensing} techniques have been introduced to address the computational challenges associated with GNN training.
 These methods condense the original dataset into a smaller synthetic dataset while retaining critical information.
-The resulting condensed dataset enables more efficient GNN training by reducing both computational cost and training time.
-By mitigating the resource-intensive nature of GNN training, graph condensation techniques facilitate the scalability and broader applicability of GNNs.
-Current graph condensation methods are commonly framed as bi-level optimization problems~\cite{jin2021graph, zhang2024navigating}, where the inner loop training the GNN using condensed data, and the outer loop updates the condensed data.
+The resulting condensed dataset enables more efficient GNN training by reducing both computational costs and training time. \wl{By mitigating the resource-intensive nature of GNN training, graph condensation techniques facilitate the scalability and broader applicability of GNNs~\cite{long2025efficient, gong2025scalable}}.
+Current graph condensation methods are commonly framed as bi-level optimization problems~\cite{jin2021graph, zhang2024navigating}, where the inner loop trains the GNN using condensed data, and the outer loop updates the condensed data.

-While these approaches have achieved notable progress, they face significant challenges, particularly in computational inefficiency~\cite{wang2024fast} caused by the extensive iterative training of GNN.
-The nested loops of bi-level optimization requires iterative updates for both GNN parameters and condensed data, resulting in slow convergence.
-Moreover, to improve the generalization of the condensed data across GNN models with diverse initializations, the GNN of inner loop often involves thousands of parameter reinitializations.
-This excessive computational demand significantly undermines the efficiency of the graph condensation, to the extent that training large models directly on raw data may become more practical than using condensed data.
+While these approaches have achieved notable progress, they face significant challenges, particularly in computational inefficiency~\cite{wang2024fast} caused by the extensive iterative training of GNNs.
+The nested loops of bi-level optimization require iterative updates for both GNN parameters and condensed data, resulting in slow convergence.
+Moreover, to improve the generalization of the condensed data across GNNs with diverse initializations, the GNN in the inner loop often involves thousands of parameter reinitializations.
+This excessive computational demand undermines the efficiency of graph condensation, to the extent that training models directly on raw data may become more practical than using condensed data.

 Gaussian Process (GP)~\cite{williams2006gaussian, lee2017deep}, a non-parametric method, eliminates the need for complex iterative procedures during model training.
 This characteristic positions GPs as a computationally efficient alternative to GNNs in graph condensation tasks.
 A GP is defined by its mean function and covariance function, which together enable the posterior outputs for input data by leveraging prior knowledge and observations.
 Incorporating GPs into the graph condensation process eliminates the iterative training typically required by GNN models.
 Consequently, this approach enhances computational efficiency while simultaneously avoiding the dependency of the condensed data on parameter initialization, thereby improving the robustness and overall effectiveness of the condensation process.